microsoft/NurseEmpowerment/README.md

 # Day in the life of a nurse

-This repository contains three open-source example [Power Apps](https://make.powerapps.com/) which were created based on a study called 'The Day in the Life of a Nurse'.
+This repository contains several open-source example [Power Apps](https://make.powerapps.com/) which were created based on a study called 'The Day in the Life of a Nurse'.
 One of the outcomes were several minimal viable products that could support nurses in their daily job.
 These starter Power Apps solutions are enhanced with [Nuance Speech to Text](https://www.nuancehealthcaredeveloper.com/?q=Dragon-Medical-SpeechKit-Home), and utilize [Text Analytics for Health](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/text-analytics-for-health/overview ) for medical structuring.
 The data is being served from [FHIR API](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview) and utilize the [FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/) and [FHIRClinical](https://docs.microsoft.com/en-us/connectors/fhirclinical/) Power Platform connectors.
+The application can also be linked to [Microsoft Shifts](https://support.microsoft.com/en-us/office/get-started-in-shifts-5f3e30d8-1821-4904-be26-c3cd25a497d6) where you can get real-time shift info from your colleagues.

 You can find the setup information [here](setup.md)
 # Scenario